Panzerschrek/U-00DC-Sprache/source/docs/en/operators_overloading.rst

 For struct and class types it's possible to overload some operators.
 Overloaded operator is a function inside a struct or class with special name and with some restrictions.
-All overloaded operators should have at least one param with type equal to struct or class where this operator is defined.
+All overloaded operators should have at least one parameter with type equal to struct or class where this operator is defined.

 An overloaded operator is defined with usage of ``op`` keyword and operator name after it.